What does an emergency medicine paramedic do?

 Paramedics respond to emergency calls and are often one of the first health care professionals to arrive at the scene of an emergency.
 They provide advanced life support to the sick and injured, and transport patients to medical facilities.

-Because they have more education, training, and experience than emergency medicine technicians (EMTs), paramedics are able to perform the same lifesaving measures as EMTs, but are also able to perform more advanced measures such as giving shots, starting IVs, and using advanced airway management devices to support breathing.
+Because they have more education, training, and experience than emergency medical technicians (EMTs), paramedics are able to perform the same lifesaving measures as EMTs, but are also able to perform more advanced measures such as giving shots, starting IVs, and using advanced airway management devices to support breathing.

 Scope of practice

 Common tasks and duties include:

 - Providing a wide range of emergency procedures such as using a defibrillator, giving medications, starting IVs, clearing airways, performing emergency tracheotomies, among others

 - Reading and interpreting medical tests and equipment